dgucc/sandbox/tips/javascript.md

 <!-- TOC --><a name="pdf-workaround-for-html2pdf-to-download-pdf-with-javascript-base64"></a>
-## PDf : workaround for html2pdf to download pdf with javascript : Ba>se64
+## PDF : workaround for html2pdf to download pdf with javascript : Base64

 ```
 http://localhost:8080/api/pdf/get/html/base64/